GOP races to set field for 2 legislative special elections

-Polls open at 7 a.m. in northeastern Wisconsin's 1st Senate District and in south-central Wisconsin's 42nd Assembly District.
-The winners of each contest will advance to the June 12 general election.
+Tuesday's races are in northeastern Wisconsin's 1st Senate District and in south-central Wisconsin's 42nd Assembly District.
+The winners advance to the June 12 general election.

+State Rep. Andre Jacque faces Alex Renard in the Senate race.
+Jacque is one of the Assembly's most conservative members.
+Renard, the operations manager at his family's Green Bay machine shop, has pledged to work for free this year if elected.

+Four Republicans — Jon Plumer, Colleen Locke-Murphy, Darren Schroeder and Spencer Zimmerman — are vying in the Assembly primary.
+Plumer, a karate school owner and Lodi town board member, has the party's backing.

-The two districts have gone without representation since December when Gov. Scott Walker appointed Republican incumbents Frank Lasee and Keith Ripp to posts in his administration.
+The seats came open when Gov. Scott Walker appointed the incumbents to his administration.

-In an election year generally seen as favoring Democrats, Walker refused for months to call special elections to fill the seats as required by law.
-A judge in March ordered him to schedule the contests.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.